openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     "redirect_uri":"https://client.example.org/cb#code=091535f699ea575c7937fa5f0f454aee",
   }
 ```

+If the response does not contain a parameter, the Wallet is not required by this specification to perform any further steps.

 Note: Response Mode `direct_post` without the `redirect_uri` could be less secure than the redirect-based Response Modes.
 For details, see (#session-binding).